isomerpages/isomer-designacademy/resources/external-sharings/_posts/2023-08-20-post-MOE x Isomer Content Sharing Session.md

 description: ""
 image: ""
 ---
-*This sharing was done in collaboration with the MOE for a content design workshop held on 22 Aug 2023*
+*This sharing was done in collaboration with the MOE for a content design sharing held on 22 Aug 2023*

 ---

-The Isomer team was invited by the MOE Customer Experience Design team to share at a workshop on best practices for good content design.
+The Isomer team was invited by the MOE Customer Experience Design team to share at a session on best practices for good content design.
 We shared more on how to best use the Isomer Homepage template, covering the following points:
 - Hero section best practices, including
 	- Hero image best practices
 	- How to use highlights and dropdowns